jamesngzy/MSc_Thesis/README.md

 According to WIPO:
 B60 is the class for VEHICLES IN GENERAL
 B60L is the subclass for the following:
-	a.)
+	1.)
 PROPULSION OF ELECTRICALLY-PROPELLED VEHICLES
-	b.)
-SUPPLYING ELECTRIC POWER FOR AUXILIARY EQUIPMENT OF ELECTRICALLY-PROPELLED VEHICLES c.)
-ELECTRODYNAMIC BRAKE SYSTEMS FOR VEHICLES IN GENERAL d.)
+	2.)
+SUPPLYING ELECTRIC POWER FOR AUXILIARY EQUIPMENT OF ELECTRICALLY-PROPELLED VEHICLES 3.)
+ELECTRODYNAMIC BRAKE SYSTEMS FOR VEHICLES IN GENERAL 4.)
 MAGNETIC SUSPENSION OR LEVITATION FOR VEHICLES; MONITORING OPERATING VARIABLES OF ELECTRICALLY-PROPELLED VEHICLES;
             ELECTRIC SAFETY DEVICES FOR ELECTRICALLY-PROPELLED VEHICLES